b00241410/ScottishCovidTrackerToCSV/README.md

 Scottish COVID-19 Case Scraper
-This Python script scrapes the latest COVID-19 case numbers by Scottish health board from Statista, saves the data as a CSV file, and generates a bar chart visualizing case numbers.
+This Python script scrapes the latest COVID-19 case numbers by Scottish health board from Statista, saves the data as a CSV file, and generates a bar chart visualising case numbers.

 Features
 Web scraping with BeautifulSoup